Manuel Rodrigues Lamego: Biography

 It is this position that was awarded to Manuel Rodrigues de Lamego from 1623 until 1631.
 To attain this he beat off competition from Elena Rodrigues Solís, the widow of former holder António Fernandes de Elvas.
 Rodrigues de Lamego had gained a foothold in the Atlantic slave trade as contratodore for the trade in the Portuguese West African territory of Angola.
 His network included converso friends and relations who were bankers in Brazil and other parts of Europe, including the United Provinces of the Netherlands.
 The sitting king of Spain, Philip IV, was favourable to the converso merchants, granting all Portuguese-born the right to trade anywhere in the Spanish Empire since 1627.
 Similarly sympathetic was his Prime Minister, the Count-Duke of Olivares (who had a measure of converso ancestry himself through Lope Conchillos).
 During the tenure of Manuel Rodrigues de Lamego, ships were allowed to register at Lisbon and not just Seville.
-This earned him the ire of the less well off Old Christian families in Seville, who struggled to compete and lobbied the Spanish Inqusition in the contest: Manuel's brother António was subject to an auto-da-fé for "Judaising".
+This earned him the ire of the less well off Old Christian families in Seville, who struggled to compete and lobbied the Spanish Inquisition in the contest: Manuel's brother António was subject to an auto-da-fé for "Judaising".
 While Manuel Rodrigues de Lamego held the asiento, fifty-nine ships were licensed for Africa, where around eight-thousand African slaves were purchased from West African merchants, mostly from Luanda.
 As in previous times, the two main places in the Spanish Americas that slaves from Africa were brought were Cartagena de Indias (in modern Colombia) and Veracruz (in modern Mexico) from here they were distributed out towards what is today Venezuela, the Antilles and Lima (through Portobello and Panama) then by land to Upper Peru and Potosí.
 This transportation itself is estimated to have caused more deaths than the Atlantic crossing itself.